honoraryirken/honoraryirken/README.md

 > [!NOTE]
 > This is still a work in progress.
-For more information on myself, view my Carrd!
+For more information on myself, view my Strawpage!

 ******